pydata/pydata-sphinx-theme/docs/contributing.rst

 - ``docs/**/*.rst``
 - ``docs/**/*.py``

-...causes the development server to:
+...causes the development server to reload:

 - bundle/copy the CSS, JS, and vendored fonts
 - regenerate the Jinja2 macros